Casino: Love and Honor in Las Vegas: Film version

-The book is the basis for the Academy Award-nominated 1995 film Casino directed by Martin Scorsese.
+The book is the basis for the Oscar–nominated 1995 film Casino directed by Martin Scorsese.
 The screenplay for Casino was by Pileggi and Scorsese.
 Although Pileggi had already written the book and wanted it published in advance of the film version, Scorsese tried to persuade him to forgo the usual chronology and to release the book after the film.
 However the book was released the month before the film came out.

-The two main protagonists/antagonists of Rosenthal and Spilotro were portrayed as Ace Rothstein and Nicky Santoro by Robert De Niro and Joe Pesci.
+Rosenthal and Spilotro were portrayed as Ace Rothstein and Nicky Santoro by Robert De Niro and Joe Pesci, respectively.
 Sharon Stone, playing Rothstein's wife, Ginger (based on Geri McGee), was nominated for the Academy Award for Best Actress.